Sixteen Prefectures: Overview

 In 1120s, two principal cities, Youzhou (also called Yanzhou, modern Beijing) and Yunzhou (modern Datong, Shanxi) were taken away from the Liao when the Jurchen-led Jin dynasty conquered the region.

-In 1123, the Jin ceded most of the territories except Yunzhou to the Northern Song, but retook them in 1125.
-The loss of the Sixteen Prefectures exposed the plains of Central China to the Mongol Empire in the 13th century.
-The Mongols would later conquer the Jin and Song dynasties, establishing the Yuan dynasty of China.
+In 1123, the Jin ceded most of the territories except Yunzhou to the Song, but retook them in an invasion of Song territory in 1125.
+The Song dynasty then collapsed two years later in the Jingkang incident in 1127, and the surviving royal court fled south of the Huai River to establish a rump state known as the Southern Song dynasty.